PhysiCell-Tools/python-loader/man/docstring/pcdl_get_anndata.md

-                        will linearly map all values into a [-1, 1] interval. if the original data has no negative values, the result will be the same as with the minmax scaler (except with features with only one value). if the feature has only zeros, the value will be set to 0.
+                        will linearly map all values into a [-1, 1] interval. if the original data has no negative values, the result will be the same as with the minmax scaler (except with attributes with only one value). if the attribute has only zeros, the value will be set to 0.
-                        minmax: minimum maximum distance scaler will map all values linearly into a [0, 1] interval. if the feature has only one value, the value will be set to 0. std: standard deviation scaler will result in sigmas. each feature will be mean centered around 0. ddof delta degree of freedom is set to 1 because it is assumed that the values are samples out of the population and not the entire population. it is incomprehensible to me that the equivalent sklearn method has ddof set to
+                        minmax: minimum maximum distance scaler will map all values linearly into a [0, 1] interval. if the attribute has only one value, the value will be set to
+                        0. std: standard deviation scaler will result in sigmas. each attribute will be mean centered around 0. ddof delta degree of freedom is set to 1 because it is assumed that the values are samples out of the population and not the entire population. it is incomprehensible to me that the equivalent sklearn method has ddof set to 0. if the attribute has only one value, the value will be set to 0. default is maxabs
-                        0. if the feature has only one value, the value will be set to 0. default is maxabs --collapse COLLAPSE   should all mcds time steps from the time series be collapsed into one big anndata h5ad file, or a many h5ad, one h5ad for each time step?, default is True.
+  --collapse COLLAPSE   should all mcds time steps from the time series be
+                        collapsed into one big anndata h5ad file, or a many h5ad, one h5ad for each time step?, default is True.